kleijnweb/swagger-bundle/README.md

 delegation target of the request.
 It will assume the first segment in the Swagger paths is a resource name, and looks for a service with the key `swagger.controller.%resource_name%`.
 The class method to be called by defaults corresponds to the HTTP method name, but may be overridden by including `operationId` in your spec.
-Controller methods that expect content can either get the content from the `Request` object, or add a parameter named identical to the parameter with `in: body` set:
+Controller methods that expect content can either get the content from the `Request` object, or add a parameter named identical to the parameter with `in: body` set.

 Any of these will work (assuming the `in: body` parameter is named `body` in your spec):